5 Ways To Shop More Sustainable Fashion

 What I love most about Tribe Alive is that they are dedicated to women empowerment.
-They partner with female artisans in Guatemala, Haiti, India, Honduras, and Texas to provide jobs and living wages for women living in poverty.
-All of the clothing is designed by and handmade by women.
-Tribe Alive is more than just a clothing company, it’s an ethical fashion movement intended to alleviate poverty in developing countries.
+They partner with female artisans in Guatemala, Haiti, India, Honduras, and Texas to provide jobs and living wages to women living in poverty.
+All of the clothing is designed and handmade by women.
+Tribe Alive is more than just a clothing company — it’s an ethical fashion movement intended to alleviate poverty in developing countries.

 Made Trade is another socially and environmentally conscious company that features products that are made from upcycled, recycled, or earth-friendly materials.
 They work toward creating ethically manufactured goods, and they make sure that all designers and artisans are paid fairly.
 I love that Made Trade values cultural heritage and art forms by curating products from makers and artisans worldwide.

 Shopping at vintage clothing stores or secondhand shops is another excellent way to buy more sustainably.
 There are so many options to choose from.
 You can check out curated high-end fashion at stores like Plato’s Closet or Crossroad’s Trading Company, or even your neighborhood Goodwill.
 Shopping at used clothing stores is good for the environment and your wallet.
 You could also benefit from donating and/or selling your own unwanted clothes to these types of stores!
 Many places will accept donations, but be sure to do your research beforehand.